kelvinpalves/sita-spring-boot-example/README.md

-# The SITA principle for Location Privacy - Example using Spring Boot Application
+# The SITA principle for Location Privacy - Spring Boot Example

 This project apply the SITA principle for location privacy